gertig/Pulse/README.md

     $ Site.create(url: "http://andrewgertig.com")

-Open your browser to whichever PORT you are using, (for me I have it set to PORT=5002 in my .env file) and you should see something like this:
+Open your browser to whichever PORT you are using, (for me I have it set to PORT=5002 in my .env file so http://localhost:5002) and you should see something like this:

 ![Heroku Scheduler](assets/site-demo.png)

-Green means the site is up, Red means its down.
+Green means the site is up, Red means it's down.
 I used to own two.io but couldn't ever figure out what to do with it :disappointed:

 ## Twilio Setup